-A tax certificate is a first lien created when a third party (tax certificate holder or investor) pays the outstanding delinquent taxes on a property.
 A tax certificate is an interest bearing “lien” for unpaid real estate and non-ad valorem assessments.
 They are a first lien against property and supersede governmental liens.
 Tax certificates convey no property rights.

 To pay off a tax certificate, the property owner must pay delinquent taxes, accrued interest and advertising costs.
 Upon redemption, the Tax Collector’s office reimburses the tax certificate holder/investor all monies due.

 If the property owner fails to pay delinquent taxes within two years from the date of delinquency, the tax certificate holder/ investor may file a tax deed application.
 A tax deed application may result in a Tax Deed Foreclosure.

 A tax certificate does not convey any property rights.
 Purchasing a tax certificate is simply an investment.

 A tax deed application is the action initiated by a tax certificate holder.
 The tax deed application is a legal document that begins the process wherein the Clerk of the Circuit Court sells the property to the highest bidder at public auction.
 This process is known as a Tax Deed Foreclosure.